-The benefits of nurturing plants and gardens in even the smallest areas will be on show.
-If you’re feeling inspired and are thinking of attending this year's event, here’s everything you need to know about the RHS Chelsea Flower Show 2017.
+If you’re feeling inspired and are thinking of attending this year's event, here’s everything you need to know about the RHS Chelsea Flower Show 2018.

 What will be on show?

-The RHS Chelsea Flower Show 2017 will run from Tuesday May 23 to Saturday May 27, with Tuesday and Wednesday reserved for members only.
-Members of the royal family, often including the Queen, and a host of celebrities usually attend a preview of the show.
+The RHS Chelsea Flower Show 2018 will run from Tuesday May 22 to Saturday May 26, with Tuesday and Wednesday reserved for members only.

 The show opens at 8am each day and closes at 8pm each weekday and at 5.30pm on Saturday.

-The annual sell-off of flowers and plants at the end of the show begins at 4pm Saturday.
+The annual sell-off of plants at the end of the show begins at 4pm Saturday.

 How can I get tickets?

-Members of the public can buy up to four tickets on the RHS Chelsea Flower Show site for either Thursday May 25, Friday May 26 or Sunday May 26.
-Any remaining all day tickets cost £100 in advance, while it’s £55 for 3.30pm entry and £41 for 5.30pm entry
+Members of the public can buy up to four tickets on the RHS Chelsea Flower Show site for Thursday May 24, Friday May 25 or Saturday May 26.
+All-day tickets cost £65 in advance, while it’s £43 for 3.30pm entry and £37 for 5.30pm entry.

 No children under 5, prams, pushchairs or babes in arms will be admitted and children aged 5 and over will need to pay the full adult price.